Degree Fields

 Preparation

-Careers are available in Biology at all preparation levels (bachelor's, master's, and doctoral degree), but the nature of the jobs change with additional preparation.
+Careers are available in Biology at all preparation levels, including bachelor's, master's, professional science master's, and doctoral degree), The nature of the jobs change with additional preparation.
 A Ph.D. biologist usually conducts independent research, at least initially, but may move on to administrative/management positions.

 Preparation for such biologists usually includes not only doctoral studies, but also a period of more specialized training as a postdoctoral researcher.
 A master's degree biologist may conduct research as well, but most likely is not as independent as a Ph.D.
 In addition, careers are open as a high school teacher, museum educator, senior laboratory technician, or laboratory manager, for example.
 Teaching usually requires additional education courses for licensure.
 With a bachelor's degree, a biologist may be a teacher/educator, a laboratory technician, or be involved in technical sales or service.
 Many with a bachelor's degree in biology go on to medical, dental, veterinary, or other health professions schools.
 Policy or regulatory positions are open at all education levels, but as for research, the degree of independent decision-making increases with level of education.